KevinMoonLab/PF-GAP/README.md

 🔹 **Outlier Scores**

-- Set return_training_outlier_scores=True to compute intra-class outlier scores.
+- Set return_training_outlier_scores=True to compute intra-class outlier scores for the training set.
 - These are saved to outlier_scores.txt in the output directory.
 - Use PF_wrapper.getArray(output_directory + "outlier_scores.txt") to load them as a NumPy array.
+- Note that outlier scores are not supported for regression.

 🔹 **Imputed Data**